FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

     - `getValues` is a `function` that retrieves the values from the source. (optional)
     - `setValues` is a `function` that allows updating the values connected to the source. (optional)
     - `canUserEditValue` is a `function` to determine if the user can edit the value.
 The user won't be able to edit by default. (optional)
-    - `getFieldsList` is a private `function`.
-It cannot be used yet by third-party developers.
+    - `getFieldsList` is an experimental `function` that should not be used yet by third-party developers in production, as it is subject to change and may be removed in upcoming releases.
 It creates a list for the block bindings UI with post meta.

 The `label` argument will override the one defined on the server if they are different.